Model Entities

 Bullet Entity

 Some games may want a bullet that moves through the physical world and registers a hit when it intersects with another entity.
-You could alternatively just use a raycast for this, but in this example we'll use an entity.
+You could alternatively just use a Raycasts for this, but in this example we'll use an entity.

 Extra Large Entity